jdvallad/spring-2021/README.md

 # Spring 2021
-This folder contains subfolders for each class during the Spring 2021 quarter.
+This folder contains sub-folders for each class during the Spring 2021 quarter.